What does a maintenance coordinator do?

 Who should hire a maintenance coordinator?

-Small businesses, facilities, apartment complexes, or organizations that do not require a full-time maintenance staff can benefit from having a maintenance coordinator.
 Coordinators can hire the appropriate maintenance contractors as needed to minimize costs.
-Maintenance coordinators can negotiate an ongoing contract with a favorite supplier or manage a list of acceptable service providers.
+They can negotiate an ongoing contract with a favorite supplier or manage a list of acceptable service providers.

 What are the different types of maintenance coordinators?